microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingregistrationquestion-post.md

 ## Request body

-In the request body, supply a JSON representation of a Non-readonly properties of a [meetingRegistrationQuestion](../resources/meetingRegistrationQuestion.md) object.
+In the request body, supply a JSON representation of the writable properties of a [meetingRegistrationQuestion](../resources/meetingRegistrationQuestion.md) object.

 ## Response